jlee056/F26-ECSE395-jcl212/Weekly project log/Week2.md

 ## Need-Finding Interview Notes

-The need-finding interview has **not been conducted yet** — our stakeholder has not responded to the introduction email we sent in Week 1.
+The need-finding interview has **not been conducted yet**.
+Our stakeholder has not responded to the introduction email we sent in Week 1.
 We are meeting with the teaching staff to resolve this, and these notes will be filled in as soon as the interview is scheduled and completed.